Truvella99/aw1_project/README.md

     Response: `200 OK` (success) or `500 Internal Server Error` (generic error).

-    Response body: An object, describing all the images name.
+    Response body: An array with each element describing the image file name.
     ```
     [
-      {
-        "name": "image1.jpg"
-      },
-      {
-        "name": "image2.jpg"
-      },
+      "image1.jpg",
+      "image2.jpg",
       ...
     ]
     ```